 2013-2017 Van Every/Smith Galleries, Gallery Assistant – Davidson, NC

-I paint because the magnolia tree got eaten up by lightning, the oak was stripped and left the streetlamps naked.
-Because without the moss I feel naked.
-South Georgia is dripping, the oak limbs are dripping, and the memories are sweltering, rusting and rootless.
-Breaking down into the same material they came from.
-The memories shimmer, quivering like inexhaustible creatures.
-Snagged in grainy cell phone images, they dissolve into each other—this is the only place they will ever be seen again.
+When I was little, my Great-grandma Weiss’s tin spoons got chewed up by the sink disposal and Mama cried.
+She was always complained about the rusting tin roof.
+I can hear it in the rain and feel it in July, even more since the magnolia tree got eaten up by lightning; since the oak was stripped and left the streetlamps naked.
+Without the moss I feel naked.
+South Georgia is dripping, the oak limbs are dripping, and the memories are sweltering, rusting and rootless, breaking down into the same material they came from.
+Their memories shimmer, quivering like inexhaustible creatures.
 Paint simplifies and re-stitches the fragments of my memories.
 Gives them a body to inhabit.